 You reach the pub, and head straight to the bar.
 Each of you orders a pint.
 You start chatting, finish your pint and head back to the bar.
 You agree to start doing rounds.
 First round's not on you so you say cheers and sink your second pint.
 You’re starting to feel pretty happy.
 Second rounds on you so you head back to the bar and order 4 pints and 4 shots.

 After that round it’s another one of your mates’ turn to buy so he gets you another pint.
-You nip out to the smoking area to make a phone call as you know someone who works in a club round the corner and can get you in.
+You nip out to the smoking area to make a phone call as you know someone who works in a club around the corner and can get you in.
 Before you make the call, one of your mates comes outside who is a “social smoker” and offers you a cigarette.
 Why not?
 It’s Friday!
 You make the call, neck your pint, finish your smoke, grab your mates and head to the club.

 On your way to the club, you head into a shop and grab a pack of cigarettes.
 You arrive at the club, call your mate when you get outside.
 He comes out, takes you out of the queue ahead of everyone and lets you in for free.
 Straight to the bar.
 The first round of drinks are on the house through your friend who works as a bartender.
 Sweet!